daniel-noland/docker-in-kata/README.md

 ./run.sh
 ```

-With that you should be at a root prompt in a tripple nested docker container.
+With that you should be at a root prompt in a triple nested docker container.

 To run a different docker container in the kata container you can (after exiting the previous root shell)